Nutritionist Jo Lewin gives an overview of nut allergies, including foods to avoid, how to read labels and safe recipes to eat on a nut-free diet.

 Introduction: nuts and seeds - the facts...

 Nuts and seeds are responsible for plant reproduction.
 Locked inside them is the genetic material for an entire plant to grow.
-The word 'nut' commonly refers to the seed of a tree, encased in a shell.
+The word 'nut' commonly refers to the seed of a tree, encased in a hard shell.
 There are more than 300 types of nuts, and every plant has a seed.
 In terms of worldwide production, the coconut is by far the most widely grown and used, followed by the peanut - both of which are classed as seeds.
-One of the reasons for their abundance is that they are the leading ingredients of cooking oils and margarines.
+One of the reasons for their abundance is that they are the leading ingredients of cooking oils and margarines - so if you have an allergy and are eating away from home, be sure to check ingredients of any prepared foods.
+Food service industries including restaurants and take-aways are required by law to provide details of 14 everyday allergens, including peanuts and tree nuts.

 There are significant safety issues with nut and seed consumption.
 Nuts are among the foods most commonly associated with allergic reactions.
 Allergies are different from intolerances and involve an immediate immune response upon exposure to the allergen.
 Symptoms include rashes, hives, asthma attacks or inflammation and in severe cases and cause anaphylaxis, a severe, possibly life-threatening allergic reaction which can affect the airways, breathing or circulation.